How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 How long does it take to receive disability benefits after you are approved?

 How long it can take to get disability benefits following an approval, can vary tremendously.
-If you are only just filing a disability application in either the social security disability or SSI disability program, you will, most likely, receive an answer within 12 weeks, or four months.
+If you are only just filing a disability application in either the Social Security Disability or SSI disability program, you will, most likely, receive an answer within 12 weeks, or four months.
 Social Security Claims representatives often use a blanket statement that a disability application will be processed in 90 to 120 days.

 These cases are the minority and tend to involve extenuating circumstances such as the disability examiner having a high degree of difficulty obtaining the claimant's medical records, or the claimant having to go to several consultative medical exams scheduled (and paid for) by Social Security.